-What is “Hukou”
+What is the China “Hukou” System

-The control of internal migration is the first objective of the system of hukou.
-Each citizen must be registered at birth, similar to a census.
-The register, which is the hukou itself, contains each individual’s basic demographic information including among others, the following:
+The control of internal migration is the first objective of the hukou system.
+Each citizen must be registered at birth, similar to the way a census functions.
+The registry, which is the hukou itself, contains each individual’s basic demographic information, which includes the following:

 Evolution of the Hukou System

-This system was implemented as a tool for geographic, economic, political and social control resulting in an apartheid structure that denies farmers the same advantages and rights as those experienced by residents of the urban areas.
+The Hukou system was implemented as a tool for geographic, economic, political and social control resulting in an apartheid structure that denies farmers the same advantages and rights as those experienced by residents of the urban areas.

 For the government to sustain such an untypical imbalance, it created a system that will impose restrictions on the free flow of relevant resources, more particularly labor between agriculture and industry in the city and the countryside.
 This resulted in the classification of individuals into either urban or rural residents.
 The state required these two categories of the population to continue residing and working within their geographical locations.

 While traveling was allowed, it was highly controlled and subjected to conditions.
 They will not be able to gain access to education, employment, food services, healthcare and other public services unless they obtain a government-issued urban-to-rural Hukou.
 To analogize, a rural farmer who decides to travel into the city without the necessary Hukou is like an illegal alien in America.